 Some leases contain extension options exercisable by the Company at the expiration of the non- cancellable contract period.
 Where practicable, the Company seeks to include extension options in new leases to provide operational flexibility.
 The extension options held are exercisable only by the Company and not by the lessors.
 The Company assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
 The Company reassesses whether it is reasonably certain to exercise the extension options.
-The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.
+The Company reassesses whether it is reasonably certain to exercise the extension options.